this is a sponsored post on behalf of Oregon Berries. all opinions are my own.

 - 2-3 tbsp cocoa powder for dusting

 - If you would like to remove the ice box cake from the pan: Line a 9X5 loaf pan with parchment paper or pastic wrap on all sides.
 Smooth along the sides as much as possible.
 Set aside.
 Otherwise, have the preferred serving pan ready to go.
 Brew the 1 c (237ml) espresso according to the package directions.
 Cool slightly, about 10-15 minutes.
-Whisk in 2 tbsp marsala wine (or alcohol of choice).
+Whisk in 2 tablespoon marsala wine (or alcohol of choice).
 Remove the frozen berries from the freezer into a bowl.
-Toss in 2 tbsp marsala wine (or other liquid).
+Toss in 2 tablespoon marsala wine (or other liquid).
 Allow the berries to thaw at room temperature for 20-25 minutes.
-If omitting alcohol from this recipe, use 1 tbsp lemon juice and 1 tbsp granulated sugar.
+If omitting alcohol from this recipe, use 1 tablespoon lemon juice and 1 tablespoon granulated sugar.

 - Pour heavy cream into a mixing bowl.
 Beat on medium speed to medium-soft peaks.
 Scoop into another bowl and set aside.